 This homemade falafel recipe is easy to follow and makes delicious falafels that are crispy on the outside and soft and fluffy on the inside.
-Learn how to make crispy falafel at home and ditch the take out.
+Learn how to make this staple of Middle Eastern cuisine at home and ditch the take out.

 Everything you need to know

-Falafel, also called Felafel, is a delicious middle eastern patty that's made mainly with chickpeas.
-In some countries falafel is made with fava beans but the common falafel that you find in restaurants is made with chickpeas.
+So, what is falafel?
+Falafel, also called felafel by some, is a delicious middle eastern patty that's made mainly with chickpeas.
+In some countries falafel is made with fava beans but the common variation that you find in restaurants throughout the world is always made with chickpeas.
 A good falafel is crispy and crunchy on the outside and soft and fluffy on the inside.
 Falafels are vegan as they don't contain dairy, egg or meat.
-They're made with chickpeas, onion, garlic, and herbs.
+They're made mainly with chickpeas, onion, garlic, and herbs.

 Traditional falafel is made from simple ingredients.
-Even though the process is a little bit time consuming, it's not complicated at all.
-To make homemade falafel recipe, you need the following ingredients:
+Even though the process is a little bit time consuming, it's not at all complicated.
+To make this recipe, you need the following ingredients:

-This is a chickpea flour falafel recipe which is crispy on the outside and soft on the inside thanks to chickpea flour.
+This is a chickpea flour-based recipe, which is crispy on the outside and soft on the inside.
 Falafel ingredients might vary from city to city and region to region as some might not use greens and some might use different spices.
-But this is a basic falafel recipe that you can count on to give you that delicious falafel that you buy from your favorite middle eastern place.
+But this is a basic falafel recipe that you can count on to give you that delicious falafel taste that you probably know from your favorite Middle Eastern restaurant.